-In 2010 he topped the poll in Bass to be elected as a member of the Tasmanian Parliament and served as a shadow minister for four years.
+In 2010 he topped the poll in Bass to be elected as a member of the Tasmanian Parliament and served as a Shadow Minister for four years.
 He was returned in 2014 and appointed Minister for Health, Minister for Information Technology and Innovation and Leader of Government Business in the House.

-Michael strongly believes in the time-honoured values of hard work, self-discipline and personal integrity all underpinned by Christian faith.
+Michael strongly believes in the time-honoured values of hard work, self-discipline and personal integrity all underpinned by his Christian faith.